 One of the many to become interested in the new religious message was John Bowne, whose young bride, Hannah Feake, had already become a Quaker.
 In 1661 John bought land and built a comfortable farmhouse.
 This house, little changed since he added the front part in 1680, still stands on Bowne Street, about two blocks from the meeting house.

-This letter, written in 1663, ended the severe punishment of the Quakers.
-The English (who took possession of the colony the next year) continued for some years to impose fines and order distraints on account of Quaker objections to oaths and military service, but Friends were allowed to meet for worship where they pleased.
+This letter ended the most severe restrictions on Quakers, The English (who took possession of the New York in 1664) continued for some years to impose fines and order distraints on account of Quaker objections to oaths, refusal to support the clergy, and refusal to support the military, but Friends were allowed to meet for worship where they pleased.
 The Friends could now hold their meetings for worship without fear of disturbance, and they met at Bowne’s house twice a week for thirty years.

-In 1672, George Fox, the founder of the Quaker movement, visited the Bowne House and preached under a stand of oak trees across the street.
+In 1672, George Fox, the founder of the Quaker movement, visited the Bowne House and preached under a stand of oak trees across the street. ‘…and thence through the woods to Flushing where was a large meeting at John Bowne’s house…. .
+And many hundreds of the world were there and were much satisfied and desired to hear again and said that if I came to their town I should have their meeting place, they were so loving.”
 The oaks have gone but the house still stands and the site of his sermon is marked with a stone memorializing the event.

 The New England Yearly Meeting established the New York Yearly Meeting in 1695 and the first New York Yearly Meeting was assembled at Flushing in 1696.
-At that time Friends’ meetings in Manhattan, Long Island and Westchester were part of Flushing Monthly Meeting.
+At that time Friends’ meetings in Manhattan, Brooklyn and Westchester were all part of Flushing Monthly Meeting.

 The early 1700s saw many converts to Quakerism in New York.
 Meeting attendance grew and Flushing Meeting decided to establish a school for their children in 1703, the first school in Flushing.
 In 1717 the Meeting House was enlarged to accommodate the Friends who gathered there for yearly meetings, sometimes numbering one or two thousand.